Showing posts with label Marty Hardison. Show all posts

 Dorsal view of the final molt to become a monarch chrysalis.

-1 day old chrysalis, wing veins already visible
+1-day-old chrysalis, wing veins already visible.

-I don't know if it is just the migratory generation that does this because they need extra strong flight muscles for the journey to Mexico, but ours beat their wings pretty regularly and slowly, giving us ample opportunity to determine their sex.
+I don't know if it is just the migratory generation that does this because they need extra-strong flight muscles for the journey to Mexico, but ours beat their wings pretty regularly and slowly, giving us ample opportunity to determine their sex.
 These are both males.

 The wings being translucent surprised me.

 The outlook was for rain (as it often is here) so we held them overnight.
-In the morning, they could see the outdoors just on the other side of the mesh and were eager to get out.
+In the morning, they could see the outdoors just on the other side of the window and were eager to get out.
 So eager that there was no placing them on a flower for a beauty shot, like I do with our Swallowtails.
 The instant we brought the hamper out, they flew out the opening, up into the forest canopy, and thus began their incredible journey to Mexico.

 July 09, 2020